St. Joseph County Conservation District

 MICORPS VOLUNTEER STREAM CLEANUP PROGRAM

 Looking to help make a positive impact on our local environment?
-Join the District for stream cleanup events at Big Swan Creek, Prairie River, Nottawa Creek, and Portage River during the 2025 field season.
-Event dates announced early spring!
+Join the District for stream cleanup events at Big Swan Creek, Prairie River, Nottawa Creek, and Portage River during the 2026 field season.
+Visit our homepage for updates on this year's event schedule!

 EVENT SCHEDULE